monkstone/monkstone.github.com/_posts/2019-09-10-Reflective_Access.md

 categories: jruby_art update
 keywords: 'JRubyArt, jdk11, development, modules, encapsulation'
 ---
+Since jdk9 running sketches in JRubyArt generate `WARNING:` of illegal reflective access, that will be prohibited in future versions of jdk in line with a move to stronger encapsulation see [here][260] and [here][261].
+Here is a table summarising those warnings.

 # Methods and fields that request reflective access by JRubyArt